 - If eyes are burning or your vision is blurred, rinse your eyes with plain water for 10 to 15 minutes.

-As there is no antidote to Abrin poisoning, treatment is symptomatic and consists of gastrointestinal decontamination and supportive care with special attention to fluid and electrolyte management and avoidance of shock.
+As there is no antidote to Abrin poisoning, treatment is symptomatic and consists of the gastrointestinal decontamination and supportive care with special attention to fluid and electrolyte management and avoidance of shock.

 Due to toxicity Abrus Precatorius should not be used as a herbal medicine.